What happened after COVID-19 hit: Lebanon

 UN Women responds through programmes on the ground

 Meserat Hailu, was 29 years old when she travelled to Beirut, Lebanon as an Ethiopian migrant domestic worker.
-For more than eight years, she suffered abuse by her employer until Legal Action Worldwide received word of her situation and took up her case and demanded her release.
+For more than eight years, she suffered abuse by her employer.
+Meserat’s situation was referred to Legal Action Worldwide (LAW) by a third-party organization.
+At that time, Meserat remained in her kafeel's/employers’ house.
+LAW made contact with Meserat and began providing legal assistance, facilitating Meserat's first contact with her family and finally her release.

 After arriving in her village, close to Addis Ababa, Hailu stayed in contact with the lawyers from Legal Action Worldwide who supported her in initiating legal proceedings against her kafeel.
 On 8 October 2020, with support from UN Women, Legal Action Worldwide filed a ground-breaking case on her behalf, arguing that her treatment “constituted crimes of slavery, slave trading, trafficking in persons, forced labor, deprivation of liberty and withholding personal documents, racial discrimination, gender discrimination, and torture.”